 Dana is a host and researcher for Unravel Podcast.
 She works as a fashion and textile conservator and archivist.
 As an enrolled member of the Comanche Nation (Numunu), she is committed to researching, communicating and preserving the material culture of ignored and systematically underrepresented communities.
 Unable to focus on one thing, she is currently researching Comanche fashion and media history, reality tv and fashion, and new developments in textile conservation wet-cleaning solutions.

 Jasmine is a host and Unravel's resident amateur sound engineer.
 She grew up in La Puente, CA and New York City and has studied fine art, art history, fashion and museum studies on both coasts.
 Jasmine has also worked as curator and archivist in Los Angeles and New York.
 She is passionate about exploring the cross-cultural intersections between history, art, material culture, fashion, and people.
-Her current research is focused on the dress and textile culture of the Afro-Indigenous groups in the Bluefields coastal region of Nicaragua. .
+Her current research focuses on the dress and textile culture of the Afro-Indigenous groups in the Bluefields coastal region of Nicaragua. .

 Joy Davis is the sometimes host, producer, and social media manager for Unravel Podcast.
 She gains strength from working with a subject matter that is underdeveloped in academia and with the public.
 Her work transcends many fields of study which includes: fashion, history, art, media, and performance among people of color through history.
 She is currently working on opening her own art center and gallery in Baltimore, MD that focuses on artists of color.
 Her current research focuses on fashion and race analysis in Spanish colonial paintings.
 She splits her time in the Baltimore/DMV area and New York City.